yoppeh/chewie/README.md

 ### eliza

-`eliza` is an improved version of the ['60's program ELIZA](https://en.wikipedia.org/wiki/ELIZA), which simulated a psychotherapy session with the user.
-This version uses the `samantha-mistral:7b-text-q8_0` language model for ollama, which has been trained for interpersonal communications. `eliza` acts as a trusted friend that will give you advice.
-Since the model eliza uses was trained as "samantha", `eliza` is confused about her own name.
+`eliza` is an improved version of the '60's program [ELIZA](https://en.wikipedia.org/wiki/ELIZA), which simulated a psychotherapy session with the user.
+This version uses the `samantha-mistral:7b-text-q8_0` language model for `ollama`, which has been trained for interpersonal communications. `eliza` acts as a trusted friend that will give you advice.
+Since the model `eliza` uses was trained as "samantha", `eliza` is confused about her own name.

 To use `eliza`, first run it with `eliza -s`.
 This will cause eliza to initialize an `eliza-context.json` with a prompt that will help keep her on target, though she does get a little over-verbose anyway.
 After that, you can ask eliza for general advice.